 Invalid Destination Address: This type of report indicates that your text message was not sent to the SMSC because the destination address is invalid.

-When you call someone and if their phone is turned off, you know it right away butthe same is not the story with SMS.
+When you call someone and if their phone is turned off, you know it right away but the same is not the story with SMS.

 When you see the ‘failed to deliver’ right next to your text message it surely becomes frustrating but not knowing the reason behind it can boost the frustration even more.
+Understanding why your messages fail to deliver can help you troubleshoot effectively.
+Here are some common reasons:

 01. The recipient opted out of messages